Alfreton: Cricket

 Alfreton Cricket Club is an English amateur cricket club, founded in 1927.
-The club ground is based on Alfreton Park on Wingfield Road.
-Alfreton CC have 2 Saturday senior XI teams that compete in the Derbyshire County Cricket League, a Women's Softball team competing in the East Midlands Women’s Cricket League, and a junior training section that play competitive cricket in the Notts & Derby Border Youth Cricket League.
+The club's ground is in Alfreton Park on Wingfield Road.
+Alfreton CC have two Saturday senior XI teams that compete in the Derbyshire County Cricket League, a Women's Softball team competing in the East Midlands Women’s Cricket League, and a junior training section that play competitive cricket in the Notts & Derby Border Youth Cricket League.

 Cycling

 Alfreton has an active cycling club, organising a full programme of Audax events.

 Air Training Corps

 Alfreton is home to 1401 (Alfreton and Ripley) Squadron of the Air Training Corps.

 Wrestling

 Professional wrestling shows were often shown in Alfreton, with British legends such as Big Daddy, Jackie Pallo, and Blackjack Mulligan performing.